Cogger101/Cogger101/README.md

 # 🙋 About Me
 - Hi 👋, I’m @Cogger101 aka Sean
 - Love nature and outdoors
-- Enjoy learning and putting those learning into practice
+- Enjoy learning and putting those learnings into practice
 - That feeling you get after solving a problem
 - I'm half-Indian and half-Irish
 - Tech Consultant